 This understanding, normally, comes from one of the few business consultants, in Korea, that are

 capable of providing a decent market overview with a detailed list of potential targets and contacts within these targets.
-We work with a handful of consultants, since many don’t have the skills necessary, but still sell market research reports that seemed to be, only, obtained through a Google search.
+We, only, work with a handful of Korean consultants, since most, we find, don’t have the skills necessary to proactively assist client, but still sell market research reports that seemed to be, only, obtained through a Google search.

 2. Great Initial Representative Director for the Korean Venture